benchhub/benchhub/lib/monitor/doc/cadvisor.md

 - [ ] does it use go-ps like library to monitor host
 - [ ] does it handle container that is started after cAdvisor has started, if so, how?
 API or watch folder
   - in `manager/watcher` seems to be watching pseudo-fs
+  - `manager` is used kubelet https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/cadvisor/cadvisor_linux.go
+    - kubelet is used by k8s heapster

 - accelerators GPU support
   - nvidia.go using [mindprince/gonvml](https://github.com/mindprince/gonvml) @mindprince works for google ...